PelionIoT/connected-lights-cloud/docs/6_cloud-api.md

 To talk to the API, you need an API key.
 This key is used to authenticate with the API.
 To create a new access key, go to the [Manage access](https://portal.us-east-1.mbedcloud.com/access/keys) page in the mbed Cloud Portal.

-Click **Create API Key** to create a new API key, and give it a descriptive name.
+Click **Create new API Key** to create a new API key, and give it a descriptive name.

 <span class="images">![Creating a new access key in mbed Cloud](https://s3-us-west-2.amazonaws.com/cloud-docs-images/lights14.png)</span>